NBISweden/module-openrefine-dm-practices/_episodes/03-filter-sort.md

 > ## Exercise
 >
 > 1. What mouse lines are selected by this procedure?
-> 2. How would you restrict this to only one of the roof types?
+> 2. How would you restrict this to only one of the mouse lines?
 >
 > > ## Solution
 > > 1.
 Do `Facet` > `Text facet` on the `mouse line` column after filtering.
 This will show that